-Carriageway The minimum vertical clearance over the carriageway needs to take account of the traffic using the route. or Element a systematy.
-Footway & Cycleway pedestrians/cyclists forcing them off the
+Carriageway The minimum vertical clearance over the carriageway needs to take account of the traffic using the route.
+Footway & Cycleway Obstructing the clear passage of pedestrians/cyclists forcing them off the footway/cycleway, or it reduces the vertical clearance above the footway to less than 2.1m or 2.5m on a cycleway.